vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 Multicast ADDRESS SCOPES

 - IPv6 defines multiple Multicast ‘scopes’ which indicate how far the Gói tin should be forwarded
-- The ADDRESS in the previous slide all use the ‘link-local’ scope (FF02), which stays in the LOCAL Mạng con
+- The ADDRESS in the previous slide all use the ‘link-local’ scope (FF02), which stays in the LOCAL Network con

 **IPv6 Multicast Scope Types:**

-- **Giao diện-Local (FF01)**
+- **Interface-Local (FF01)**
     - The Gói tin doesn’t leave the LOCAL device
     - Can be used to SEND traffic to a SERVICE within the LOCAL device

 - **Link-Local (FF02)**
-    - The Gói tin remains in the LOCAL Mạng con
+    - The Gói tin remains in the LOCAL Network con
     - ROUTERS will not Tuyến đường the Gói tin between SUBNETS

 - **Site-Local  (FF05)**